Bad Kohlgrub

 Bad Kohlgrub is a German municipality in the district of Garmisch-Partenkirchen, in Bavaria.
 It lies 12 km west of Murnau am Staffelsee and 8 km north of Oberammergau, and is connected to both by the Ammergau Railway.

 Skiing facilities include 4 ski lifts, 4 pistes and 30 km of cross-country skiing trails.
 A chairlift (opened 1954) south of the town leads up to the Hörnlehütte below the summit of the Hörnle mountain (1547 m).

+Geography

+The municipality is located in the Oberland region at an elevation of 800–900 meters above sea level, at the foot of the Hörnle, part of the Ammergau Alps.
+Approximately eight kilometers east of the town lie the Staffelsee lake and the Murnauer Moos peatland.
+The municipality includes numerous hamlets.
+It is situated within the Ammergau Alps Nature Park.